kenfouo/cordova-plugin-googlemaps/README.md

 # Cordova GoogleMaps plugin for Android, iOS and Browser v2.7.1

+This is a copy of https://github.com/mapsplugin/cordova-plugin-googlemaps?
+We modified it to provide iOS 14 support with cordova.
+It also fixes the problem of the Obsolete googlemaps SDK for 03 years.

 | Download | Build test (multiple_maps branch)|
 |----------|---------------------------|
 | [![](https://img.shields.io/npm/dm/cordova-plugin-googlemaps.svg)](https://npm-stat.com/charts.html?package=cordova-plugin-googlemaps) |[![](https://travis-ci.org/mapsplugin/cordova-plugin-googlemaps.svg?branch=multiple_maps)](https://travis-ci.org/mapsplugin/cordova-plugin-googlemaps/branches) |